jmhb0/view_neti/README.md

 The validation does novel view synthesis on the standard 34 views used in DTU.
 For each random seed for diffusion sampling, it will make create an image that shows the ground truth images and the novel view predictions; the training views are marked with a yellow bar.
 The predicted images are also saved to a `pt` file.

 ### Logging
 Logs to Tensorboard by default.
 For weights & biases, set config option `log.report_to='wandb'`

-## Train on other datasets
-<a id="other_datasets"></a>
-To train on other datasets, you'll need to change some code to handle the different camera representations.
-The camera representation flag is set in the config under `model.camera_representation`.
-The files that need updating are `training/dataset.py`, wherever `camera_representation` is used, and file  `models/neti_mapper.py` wherever `deg_freedom` is used.

 ## Checkpoints and predictions for DTU single-image and 3-image novel view synthesis
 We provide checkpoints for single-image and 3-image NVS on DTU.
 These are the models you get from running  section "Mode 4/5" above.
 Download with:

 ```
-gdown --fuzzy --output results/ https://
+gdown --fuzzy --output results/ https://drive.google.com/file/d/1nuiM9H9xmdi8zTToM12aeYeIlZRYadCw/view?usp=sharing
 tar -xzvf results/view_neti_models.tar.gz
 ```

 For example, `20230805_scan114_subs_1_m5_alpha5_augs7_pretrainkey8` is DTU scan 114, and `subs_1` means the training subset had only 1 input image.
 The pretrained mappers are saved for iterations 1500 and 3000.

-The saved checkpoints already have the outputs of running inference under the `inference` directory.
-For example `preds_iter_1500_seed0.png` is visualized predictions for iteration 1500, and diffusion sampling seed 0; a yellow bar above an image means it's a training image.
-Running `results=torch.load("results_all_iter_1500.pt"`)` gives access to image predictions, gt images, and masks.
-To run inference yourself, do:
+The saved checkpoints already have the outputs of running inference: they're saved to the `inference` directory.
+For example `preds_iter_1500_seed0.png` is the visualized predictions for iteration 1500, and diffusion sampling seed 0; a yellow bar above an image means it's a training image.
+Running `results=torch.load("results_all_iter_1500.pt"`)` gives a dict with image predictions, gt images, and masks.
+If you want to run inference yourself, do:
 ```
 python scripts/inference.py
 	--config_path input_configs/inference.yaml \